openmm/openmm/docs-source/usersguide/application/01_getting_started.rst

 (A third option is to compile OpenMM from source.
 This provides more flexibility, but it is much more work, and there is rarely a need for anyone but advanced users to compile from source.
-Detailed instruction are in Chapter :ref:`compiling-openmm-from-source-code`.)
+Detailed instruction are in Chapter :numref:`compiling-openmm-from-source-code`.)

 \1.
 Begin by installing the most recent 64 bit, Python 3.x version of either Anaconda or Miniconda.